jkole4/Diary/README.md

 A Window's Inspired Lockscreen Made By [schneelittchen](https://twitter.com/schneelittchen)

 ## Installation & Compiling
-1. Add This Repository To Your Package Manager For Original Version Of Diary: https://repo.litten.love
+1. Add This Repository To Your Package Manager For The Original Version Of Diary: https://repo.litten.love
-2. Alternatively You Can Compile This Version with Theos
+2. Alternatively You Can Compile This Version With Theos
 3. Install Diary

-  - Depends on libGCUniversal & libPDDokdo
+  - Depends On libGCUniversal & libPDDokdo
-  - You may want to edit the `Makefiles` to suit your theos installation
+  - You May Want To Edit The `Makefiles` To Suit Your Theos Installation

 libGCUniversal
 https://github.com/MrGcGamer/LibGcUniversalDocumentation